Interfacing ADC0808 with 8051 Microcontroller

 int result[3],number;

-Function for creating the delay has been created (void delay), along with some LCD functions like for LCD initialization, printing the string, for LCD commands etc. You can easily find them in Code.
+Function for creating the delay has been created (void delay), along with some LCD functions like LCD initialisation, printing the string, for LCD commands, etc. You can easily find them in Code.
 Check this article for LCD interfacing with 8051 and its functions.

-After this in main program we have initialize LCD and set the EOC, ALE, EO, SC pins accordingly.
+After this, in the main program, we have initialised the LCD and set the EOC, ALE, EO, and SC pins accordingly.

 void main()